Easter 2000 saw a few more changes.

 I was planning on installing them on the roof later on, but the way I'm thinking now is to go for solar roof tiles, and use the solar panels as some kind of remote stand-off system for powering a fridge or whatever.

-The lights in the house were changed from flourescents (which needed too much current to start up, and so they were changed to 12 - volt halogens which proved to be much more satisfactory (and don't "buzz" either) even though they draw more current, and there wasn't any of this burring noise with them either.
+The fourescent lights in the house neededfar too much current to start up, and so they were changed to 12 - volt halogens.
+These proved to be much more satisfactory even though they draw more current, and there wasn't any of this burring noise with them either.

 Other tasks carried out were :=

-With one of the the three heavy-duty cable pairs, I've connected up the wind turbine to a mini-controller with the solar panels; and connected up the batteries in the house to those in the barn and on the caravan with the second heavy-duty pair.
-So now it's a real integrated system!!
+With one of the the three heavy-duty cable pairs, I've connected up the wind turbine to a mini-controller with the solar panels.

 The third pair is a spare and I might use this for running a 230 volt current from an inverter.

-The 14 cores of caravan wire are for individual power lines for running power across for specific needs (like connecting two-way light switches and so on.
+The 14 cores of caravan wire are for individual power lines for running power across for specific needs, like connecting two-way light switches and so on.
 I'll work that out as I go along.

 Inside the house I took out the stairs.
 They aren't where I want them to be and in any case they take up far too much space.
 The plan at the moment is to install a spiral staircase in to save space.

 However, a quick visit in December 2000 revealed that all batteries were fully-charged and held their charge during a lengthy period of usage.
-I'm wondering if this might be something to do with the fact that when I left in November, I disconnected the circuit into the caravan.
-I wonder if there's a short circuit somewhere inside the caravan's wiring that's draining the current?
+When I left in November I had disconnected the caravan from the circuit.
+That makes me wonder if there's a short circuit somewhere inside the caravan's wiring that's draining the current.